-I am an undergraduate honors student at the University of Connecticut.
-I study economics with a minor in Spanish.
-I tutor a variety of subjects, with strengths in economics, Spanish, mathematics, and ACT test prep.
+I am a graduate of Drew University in Madison, NJ with a degree in English Literature.
 In my free time, I enjoy reading, running, and spending time with my family and friends.
-I am enthusiastic about helping students to improve their academic confidence and test scores.
+I am enthusiastic about helping students to improve their academic confidence, essays, and test scores.
 Through ACT and AP test tutoring, I hope to help high school students improve their abilities and get into their dream college.

 Education & Certification

 Undergraduate Degree: University of Connecticut - Current Undergrad, Economics

 ACT English: 33